Energy-Consumption Advantage of Quantum Computation: General bounds on energy consumption of computation

-To summarize the argument on the upper bound of the energy consumption of the computation in Fig.~\ref{fig:generic_algo}, in the ideal case without gate errors, the energy consumption can be given by Theorem~\ref{thm:ThmQuantumIdeal} shown in the following.
-In particular, we substitute all the contributions in~\eqref{eq:proof_energy_conservation} with the expressions we have derived explicitly in~\eqref{eq:W_gate_U_k} -- \eqref{eq:E_out}, and~\eqref{eq:W_gate_E}.
-We remark that the analysis so far is applicable to both quantum and classical computation while we have presented it in the quantum case.
+To summarize the argument on the achievable upper bound of the energy consumption of the quantum computation in Fig.~\ref{fig:generic_algo}, in the case without gate errors, the energy consumption can be given by Theorem~\ref{thm:ThmQuantumIdeal} shown in the following.
+The derivation is based on the expressions in~\eqref{eq:work_cost_total} and~\eqref{eq:W_gate_E_bound}; in particular, we use~\eqref{eq:proof_energy_conservation_2} to make all the energetic costs (i.e., the terms involving $E_\mathrm{qubit}$ in~\eqref{eq:E_qubit}) cancel out, and thus, only the control and initialization costs remain.